MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Introduction

-The o-series models from OpenAI, such as \texttt{o4-mini}, along with \texttt{Gemini-2.5-Pro}, \texttt{DeepSeek-R1}, \texttt{GPT-5}, \texttt{Claude-4-Sonnet}, and \texttt{Qwen3-235b-a22b-thinking}, represent a new class of LLMs that exhibit complex reasoning by generating extended intermediate outputs before producing final answers.
-These models are informally referred to as \textit{thinking models} or reasoning models, distinguishing them from traditional LLMs like \texttt{GPT-4.1}, \texttt{Claude-3.7}, \texttt{DeepSeek-V3}, \texttt{Llama-4-Maverick}, and \texttt{Gemini-2.0-Flash}, classified as \textit{non-thinking models} \citep{chen2025seed1.5}.
-We conduct extensive experiments on \ours\ to evaluate and compare the reasoning capabilities of these six thinking models against five non-thinking models in materials science problem solving.
-In addition, we also evaluate the effectiveness of self-correction and tool-augmentation (i.e., integration of Python code) on non-thinking models in addition to the basic CoT.
-Our results indicate that while \texttt{Gemini-2.5-Pro} lead with approximately 77\% accuracy, the best-performing non-thinking model, Llama-4-Maverick, achieves a comparable 71\%.
-However, none of the techniques—basic CoT, self-correction, or tool-augmentation—consistently outperforms the others across all models, demonstrating that effectiveness depends significantly on the base model.
+The o-series models from OpenAI, such as \modelname{o4-mini}, along with \modelname{Gemini-2.5-Pro}, \modelname{DeepSeek-R1}, \modelname{GPT-5}, \modelname{Claude-Sonnet-4}, and \modelname{Qwen3-235B-A22B}, represent a new class of LLMs that exhibit complex reasoning by generating extended intermediate outputs before producing final answers.
+These models are referred to as \textit{thinking models} or reasoning models, distinguishing them from standard LLMs like \modelname{GPT-4.1}, \modelname{Claude-Sonnet-3.7}, \modelname{DeepSeek-V3}, \modelname{Llama-4-Maverick}, and \modelname{Kimi-K2-Instruct}, classified as \textit{non-thinking models} \citep{chen2025seed1.5}.
+We conduct extensive experiments on \ours{} to evaluate and compare the reasoning capabilities of these six thinking models against five non-thinking models in materials science problem solving.
+In addition, we also evaluate the effectiveness of self-correction and tool augmentation (i.e., integration of Python code) on non-thinking models in addition to the basic CoT.
+Our results indicate that while \modelname{DeepSeek-R1} leads with approximately 75\% accuracy, the best-performing non-thinking model \modelname{Llama-4-Maverick} achieves a comparable 70\% with tool augmentation.

-Our systematic analysis of LLM reasoning capabilities examine multiple dimensions: difficulty levels, reasoning efficiency, multimodal reasoning, and failure patterns.
-The key findings from our analysis include: (1) thinking models' performance is insensitive to question difficulty, suggesting that they better handle reasoning-intensive tasks; (2) performance improves with longer outputs, establishing a clear efficiency-accuracy trade-off frontier; (3) image-included questions lead to poorer performance in multimodal models compared to text-only questions on the same LLMs, highlighting the inherent challenges of multimodal reasoning; (4) by categorizing incorrectly answered responses into predefined error types,, we discovered that all tested models suffer from errors based on domain knowledge inaccuracies and question comprehension failures.
-Although the three reasoning methods are capable of reducing specific types of errors, they may concurrently amplify other types of errors; (5) our case study suggests that RAG may have limited effectiveness in reducing knowledge-based errors and could potentially contribute to increased hallucination rates.